 - Remove the fabric from the bucket, gently squeezing the excess solution into the bucket.

 - Hang the fabric on a line to drip-dry carefully so that no part touches itself (where fabric touches itself, the alum is concentrated and can cause a weak or pale print).
 Do not use a clothes dryer.

 - After the fabric has dried, use a dry iron to remove wrinkles.
 Be careful; steam and water drops will remove alum and create a blotchy print!

 - To prepare paper with Alum; either paint the surface of the paper with a large brush or apply with a spray bottle.
 Try to ensure the paper is covered evenly and lay it flat to dry.

 The marbling process is also very effective on paper.
 The marbled paper can be used to good effect to cover books, wrap presents and decorate cards, lampshades and photo frames.

-This example shows marbling on the surface of a handmade Lokta paper.
+This example (right) shows marbling on the surface of a handmade Lokta paper.